metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 alternative descriptions for the text based interfaces, which can make a big difference in the usability.

-Currently the module is still missing some of its planned frills like alignment, colour, exact positioning, graphics, pictures or icons.
-At least the first two of this list will be added in later versions.
-The essential functionality is ready to be used and will be tested / used by another project developed before further enhancements on this one.

 # DESCRIPTION

 UI::Various is a user interface (UI) choosing the best available UI from a